almostearthling/whenever/README.md

 * `whenever_task` is the name of the task that executes the script
 * `whenever_condition` is the name of the condition that triggered the task.

-which might be useful if the scripts are aware of being run within **Whenever**.
+which might be useful if the scripts are aware of being run within **whenever**.

 ### Conditions

-_Conditions_ are at the heart of **Whenever**, by triggering the execution of tasks.
+_Conditions_ are at the heart of **whenever**, by triggering the execution of tasks.
 As mentioned above, several types of condition are supported.
 Part of the configuration is common to all conditions, that is:

 | Entry              | Default | Description                                                                                                    |
 |--------------------|:-------:|----------------------------------------------------------------------------------------------------------------|